QubitPi/management-blogs/docs/_posts/2021-08-20-openstack.md

 > IOPS are a common performance measurement used to benchmark computer storage devices like hard disk drives, solid
 > state drives, and storage area networks.

+###### Network

+It is important to consider the functionality, security, scalability, availability, and testability of the network when choosing a CMP and cloud provider.

+* Decide on a network framework and design minimum functionality tests.
+This ensures testing and functionality persists during and after upgrades.
+* Scalability across multiple cloud providers may dictate which underlying network framework you choose in different cloud providers.
+It is important to present the network API functions and to verify that functionality persists across all cloud endpoints chosen.
+* High availability implementations vary in functionality and design.
+Examples of some common methods are active-hot-standby, active-passive, and active-active.
+Development of high availability and test frameworks is necessary to insure understanding of functionality and limitations.
+* Consider the security of data between the client and the endpoint, and of traffic that traverses the multiple clouds.

+For example, degraded video streams and low quality VoIP sessions negatively impact user experience and may lead to productivity and economic loss.

+* **Network misconfigurations** - Configuring incorrect IP addresses, VLANs, and routers can cause outages to areas of the network or, in the worst-case scenario, the entire cloud infrastructure.
+Automate network configurations to minimize the opportunity for operator error as it can cause disruptive problems.
+* **Capacity planning** - Cloud networks require management for capacity and growth over time.
+Capacity planning includes the purchase of network circuits and hardware that can potentially have lead times measured in months or years.
+* **Network tuning** - Configure cloud networks to minimize link loss, packet loss, packet storms, broadcast storms, and loops.
+* **Single Point Of Failure (SPOF)** - Consider high availability at the physical and environmental layers.
+If there is a single point of failure due to only one upstream link, or only one power supply, an outage can become unavoidable.
+* **Complexity** - An overly complex network design can be difficult to maintain and troubleshoot.
+While device-level configuration can ease maintenance concerns and automated tools can handle overlay networks, avoid or document non-traditional interconnects between functions and specialized hardware to prevent outages.
+* **Non-standard features** - There are additional risks that arise from configuring the cloud network to take advantage of vendor specific features.
+One example is multi-link aggregation (MLAG) used to provide redundancy at the aggregator switch level of the network.
+MLAG is not a standard and, as a result, each vendor has their own proprietary implementation of the feature.
+MLAG architectures are not interoperable across switch vendors, which leads to vendor lock-in, and can cause delays or inability when upgrading components.
+* **Dynamic resource expansion or bursting** - An application that requires additional resources may suit a multiple cloud architecture.
+For example, a retailer needs additional resources during the holiday season, but does not want to add private cloud resources to meet the peak demand.
+The user can accommodate the increased load by bursting to a public cloud for these peak load periods.
+These bursts could be for long or short cycles ranging from hourly to yearly.

+##### Compliance and geo-location

 **To be continued...**

 ## Use Cases (Learn from Others)